-During the inspection the inspector spoke with the manager, one relative, one staff member and one HSC Trust representative.
+During the inspection, the inspector spoke with three tenants, who indicated that they were happy living in 2 Garryduff Road.
+The inspector also spoke with, three staff members, three relatives and two HSC Trust representatives.
 Some comments received are detailed below: